CERA

 How common is it?

-Anyone can get uveitis but is it a relatively uncommon condition.
-In Australia, it affects around 20 people per 100,000 each year.
+Anyone can get uveitis, but it is a relatively uncommon condition.
+In Australia, uveitis affects around 20 people per 100,000 each year.

 Causes and risk factors